North Ayrshire Housing Register (NAHR) is a shared housing register made up of people who are looking for social housing in North Ayrshire.

 You can see what housing options are available for you within North Ayrshire, go into your account and complete the housing options questions.
 If you are not registered you can complete an assessment using the 'Housing Option' tab at the top of the page.
 These options are designed for residents of North Ayrshire.

-Please read the application guide (1.2 Mb pdf), the policy summary (1.4 Mb pdf) and view the letting areas (9.47 Mb pdf) within North Ayrshire before you complete an application form.
+Please read the application guide (1.2 Mb pdf), the policy summary (1.4 Mb pdf) and view maps of the letting areas (9.47 Mb pdf) within North Ayrshire before you complete an application form.
 These documents may help you decide the areas you want to live in.
 You may find the welfare reform leaflet (460 KB pdf) useful if you receive housing benefit

 When you have completed your application you will be advised of which group you have been placed in and what points you have been given.
 You will be considered for any vacancies that happen.
 Please see the frequently asked question's and prioritising application's section of this site for more detail.